1 The following information in respect of the micro-organism:

 (b) the identification of locations of manufacture in Canada;

-(c) the containment level for each manufacturing facility in Canada or for each facility to which the micro-organism will be imported, as the case may be, determined in accordance with the physical and operational requirements set out in either the Laboratory Biosafety Guidelines or Appendix K of the NIH Guidelines;
+(c) the containment level for each manufacturing facility in Canada or for each facility to which the micro-organism will be imported, as the case may be, determined in accordance with the physical and operational requirements set out in either the Canadian Biosafety Standards and Guidelines or Appendix K of the NIH Guidelines;

 (d) an estimation of the quantity of the micro-organism that will be imported into or manufactured in Canada, as the case may be;